Web Application Programmer

 - Responsible for WAI/508 conformance and for providing interface and user experience consistency across applications.

-- Object Oriented Programming experience using at least one of the
+- Object Oriented Programming experience using Java.

 - Excellent oral and written communication skills to interact effectively with teams and clients in a professional manner.

-- Fully enrolled NDSU student.
+- A full-time NDSU student.

 - Experience using an IDE for programming and debugging work.